Blog

 Pietà (1516), Fra Bartolomeo, color on wood, 62.2″ × 78.3″, Palazzo Pitti, Florence.

-But there appear to be 2 versions of this painting.
-Here is the other one.
+But there are 2 versions of this painting and here is the other one.

 Compianto sul Cristo morto, Fra Bartolomeo, 1511-1512, oil on wood, 158×199 cm Uffizi Gallery, Florence